vengi-voxel/vengi/README.md

 * You need to have **cmake** installed and in your path
 * You need to have **python27** installed and in your path
 * You need to have **postgre** installed (ubuntu package postgresql, libpq-dev and postgresql-server-dev-9.3 (or another version))
+* You need lua installed
+* You need libassimp

 # Compilation
 * After fulfilling all the above mentioned dependencies, you just have to run ```fips```